Abu Ahmed al-Kuwaiti

-Arshad Khan (1978 – 2 May 2011), known by the nom de guerre Abu Ahmed al-Kuwaiti, was a Pakistani Al-Qaeda courier who served as a trusted aide to Osama bin Laden.
+Ibrahim Saeed Ahmed (c.
+1978 – 2 May 2011), known by the nom de guerre Abu Ahmed al-Kuwaiti, was a Pakistani al-Qaeda courier who served as a trusted aide to Osama bin Laden.

 Born in Kuwait to Pakistani parents, al-Kuwaiti was an ethnic Pashtun who adopted his nom de guerre to reflect his birthplace.
-U.S. intelligence sources described him as one of bin Laden's most trusted associates, serving as his primary courier and facilitating communications within the Al-Qaeda network.
+U.S. intelligence sources described him as one of bin Laden's most trusted associates, serving as his primary courier and facilitating communications within the al-Qaeda network.
 His phone communications ultimately led U.S. intelligence to bin Laden's compound in Abbottabad, Pakistan, where both men were killed during a raid by SEAL Team Six on 2 May 2011.

 2000s

 Arshad Khan was born in c.
 1978 in Kuwait.
 His father's name is reported to be Naqab Khan.
 Al-Kuwaiti was a Pashtun who was born and grew up in Kuwait and spoke Pashto (in a cultivated, urbane accent) and Arabic.
 He was a protégé of Khalid Sheikh Mohammed and had reportedly given computer training in Karachi to the perpetrators of the September 11 attacks on the United States.
 He was implicated in the attacks and was contacted in the aftermath by Indonesian militant Riduan Isamuddin.
 Al-Kuwaiti provided a safe haven to Isamuddin and several of his close associates in his home in a quiet residential neighborhood of Karachi.

 Guantanamo Bay documents dated 16 January 2008 revealed that Mohamedou Ould Salahi had claimed that Abu Ahmed al-Kuwaiti was wounded while fleeing Tora Bora after the Battle of Tora Bora in December 2001 and had later died from his arm injuries.
 The document claimed he was a mid-level al-Qaeda operative who facilitated the movement and safe haven of senior al-Qaeda members and families.
 As a speaker of Arabic and Pashto he could communicate and move easily among both the Arab members of al-Qaeda and the Pashtun tribesmen of Pakistan.

 Contradicting the claims by Salahi that al-Kuwaiti had died in December 2001, in 2007 U.S. officials discovered the courier's real name and, in 2009, that he lived in Abbottabad, Pakistan.
 These findings were based on information collected from Guantánamo Bay detainees, notably Hassan Ghul in 2004.
 From Ghul, the United States intelligence learned that al-Kuwaiti was also close to Mohammed's successor Abu Faraj al-Libi.
 Ghul further revealed that al-Kuwaiti had not been seen in some time, a fact which led U.S. officials to suspect he was traveling with Bin Laden.